openebs/website/docs/main/Solutioning/backup-and-restore/kasten-br-fs.md

 ### From Source Cluster

-In this example, We have deployed a sample Nginx test application for backup and restore.
+In this example, We have deployed a sample Nginx test application with a Replicated PV Mayastor PVC where volume mode is Filesystem.

 **Application yaml**